 For example: A portrait of your friend posing in a flat rural landscape – positioned off-centre to the right – will look more balanced, professional and well composed if you frame it so that the tree or cabin in the background comes into the frame on the left.

-For vertical balance, ensure that the sky or ground occupies at minimum a quarter of the vertical space.3.
-Leading Lines
+For vertical balance, ensure that the sky or ground occupies at minimum a quarter of the vertical space.

 Leading lines are any linear elements in a scene that draw the viewer’s eye in a certain direction.
 Photographers will often use leading lines to guide the eye towards a focal point, or to enhance a sense of movement or flow.
 A leading line that connects two subjects can also be an artistic technique to show a relationship between them.

-Practice it: You’ll be surprised how many leading lines are around you – the horizon, fences, roads, railways, paths, streams, telephone wires – so start exploring what you can do with them.4.
-Horizons and Perspective
+Practice it: You’ll be surprised how many leading lines are around you – the horizon, fences, roads, railways, paths, streams, telephone wires – so start exploring what you can do with them.

 Much like an unbalanced composition, a slightly slanted photo will give the viewer that same uneasy feeling.
 Make a conscious effort to move and angle yourself to the position in which your scene has straight horizons.

 If you want to photograph something from straight on, get directly in front of it, not slightly off to one side or the other.
 This is the horizontal perspective, and it’s difficult to correct in the editing stage.
 Then, hold your camera so that the horizontal lines in your photograph – like the windows or stairs of a building are exactly horizontal.
-This is really key for photos that you will enlarge into wall décor, like canvas prints.5.
-Mind the Background
+This is really key for photos that you will enlarge into wall décor, like canvas prints.

 Finally, let’s talk about framing.
 This photo composition technique is the art of finding a vantage point that causes secondary elements of the fore, middle or background to visually frame – or, outline – your primary focal point.